Neyman-Pearson and equal opportunity: when efficiency meets fairness in classification: Introduction

 The key innovation of our study lies in moving beyond the conventional focus of classification accuracy.
 We do not equate classification accuracy directly with economic efficiency.
 Instead, we frame efficiency in the context of an organization’s specific goals, such as profitability and business stability.
 In the aforementioned example of credit lending, we can decouple classification accuracy into two parts — the type I error (i.e., the probability of misclassifying a default case as non-default) and the type II error (i.e., the probability of misclassifying a non-default case as default).
 When financial security is paramount, the bank will prioritize controlling the type I error over the type II error.
 To cope with such real-world challenges, we propose a novel classification framework that simultaneously addresses both efficiency and fairness objectives while explicitly incorporating asymmetric priorities in efficiency considerations.

 The \emph{efficiency} part of our framework is based on the Neyman-Pearson (NP) classification paradigm \citep{cannon2002learning,scott2005neyman}.
-This paradigm controls the type I error\footnote{{It is worth noting that the practical meaning of type I error depends on how classes $0$ and $1$ are defined.
+This paradigm controls the type I error\footnote{It is worth noting that the practical meaning of type I error depends on how classes $0$ and $1$ are defined.
 To avoid confusion, we refrain from using the terms false positive and false negative in the development of the algorithm, as the prioritized class $0$ could represent either the positive or negative class depending on the context.
-Moreover, in many classification problems (e.g., dogs vs. cats), there is no connotation of positive and negative classes at all. }} (i.e., the probability of misclassifying a 0 instance as 1) under some desired level $\alpha$ (referred to as the NP constraint) while minimizing the type II error (i.e., the probability of misclassifying a 1 instance as 0). {In the loan application example, we label default status as class 0, as misclassifying a default case is more financially consequential than mis-flagging a non-default case.} The asymmetric treatment of the NP paradigm permits flexible control over the more consequential error type. { In the literature, error asymmetry in classification is commonly addressed by cost-sensitive learning \citep{Elkan01,ZadLanAbe03,menon2018cost}, which reformulates the objective function by assigning different weights to errors.
+Moreover, in many classification problems (e.g., dogs vs. cats), there is no connotation of positive and negative classes at all. } (i.e., the probability of misclassifying a 0 instance as 1) under some desired level $\alpha$ (referred to as the NP constraint) while minimizing the type II error (i.e., the probability of misclassifying a 1 instance as 0).
+In the loan application example, we label default status as class 0, as misclassifying a default case is more financially consequential than mis-flagging a non-default case.
+The asymmetric treatment of the NP paradigm permits flexible control over the more consequential error type.

+In the literature, error asymmetry in classification is commonly addressed by cost-sensitive learning \citep{Elkan01,ZadLanAbe03,menon2018cost}, which reformulates the objective function by assigning different weights to errors.
 While this approach offers significant merits and practical value, determining appropriate costs for misclassification errors can be challenging due to the lack of established standards across applications and the risk of misspecification.
 For this reason, we adopt the NP paradigm as an alternative choice - one that has already been implemented in several loan companies.
-Although the selection of the type I error bound $\alpha$ is still required, it can be guided by policy considerations \citep{equal1979,menon2018cost} and thus is more practical and interpretable in real-world implementation.\footnote{Federal Reserve Bank of St. Louis: https://fred.stlouisfed.org/series/DRCCLACBS} Further discussions are included in the Supplementary Material Section B.4.}
+Although the selection of the type I error bound $\alpha$ is still required, it can be guided by policy considerations \citep{equal1979,menon2018cost} and thus is more practical and interpretable in real-world implementation.\footnote{Federal Reserve Bank of St. Louis: https://fred.stlouisfed.org/series/DRCCLACBS} Further discussions are included in the Supplementary Material Section B.4.